How to Install Google Chrome on Fedora Linux

 Update Google Chrome

 Chrome updates automatically through your package manager.
-However, you can manually check for updates and apply them immediately.
+However, if needed, you can manually check for updates and apply them immediately.

 For DNF installations, run: